DOT Out of Service Violations List: A Driver’s Guide

 The Value of Compliance

 Sometimes, the myriad of rules and regulations might seem overbearing.
 "Why so many checks and balances?" you might wonder.
-Visit & know more about International Fuel Tax Agreement.
+Visit & learn more about International Fuel Tax Agreement.
 But always remember, these rules aren't arbitrary.
 They are designed to ensure the safety and efficiency of the entire trucking ecosystem.
-When you stay compliant, you're not just dodging potential penalties—you're asserting your commitment to professionalism and the broader community's safety.
+When you stay compliant, you're not just dodging potential penalties but asserting your commitment to professionalism and the broader community's safety.

 Final Thoughts